shmoocon/proceedings-2016/schedule.md

 1. LostPass: Pixel-perfect LastPass Phishing
   - Sean Cassidy
+2. Hacking The Wireless World — Software Defined Radio Exploits
+  - Balint Seeber
+3. (P|G)Ohst Exploitation
+  - Carl Vincent

 ## BELAY IT!

 1. Users Are People Too: How to Make Your Tools Not Suck for Humans
+  - Gillian Andrews
-  - Gillian Andrews and Sara Sinclair Brody
+  - Sara Sinclair Brody
+2. Software Security by the Numbers
+  - Chris Eng

 ## BRING IT ON!

-Exploiting Memory Corruption Vulnerabilities on the FreeRTOS Operating System Joel Sandin
+1. Exploiting Memory Corruption Vulnerabilities on the FreeRTOS Operating System
-1100
-Hacking The Wireless World — Software Defined Radio Exploits Balint Seeber

-Software Security by the Numbers
-Chris Eng
+  - Joel Sandin

-Online, No One Knows You’re Dead
+2. Online, No One Knows You’re Dead
-Andrew Kalat
+  - Andrew Kalat
-1200
-(P|G)Ohst Exploitation
-Carl Vincent

 Using the Algebraic Eraser to Secure Low-Power and Passive IoT Devices Derek Atkins